 Recognise - Learn what it looks like

-Remove - Find out how to control the plant and get supplies from our Community Toolshed
+Remove - Find out how to control the vine and get supplies from our Tool Shed.

 Restore - Plant natives in its place, to stop it coming back, and to support our native wildlife.

 See page 16 of the Plant me instead booklet

 Check out the Weedbusters: Climbing asparagus page for lots more photos.